tableau/tableau-viz-lwc/README.md

 1. Select a Tableau viz to display by providing the URL for the viz in the **Enter the Viz URL** text box.

+   To find the URL for a viz on Tableau Server or Tableau Online, click **Share** on the toolbar and select **Copy Link** from the Share dialog box.
+For Tableau Public, copy the URL for the viz from the address bar in your browser.

-  You can also control the size of the viz and whether you want to show the Tableau toolbar or any tabs for the viz.
+   In Salesforce, use the options for the **Tableau Visualization** component to control the size of the viz and whether you want to show the Tableau toolbar or any tabs for the viz.

 > For this first release, we support SSO only with SAML.
 If you want to configure Tableau to use Salesforce IdP, follow the steps described in [Configure SAML with Salesforce](https://help.tableau.com/current/online/en-us/saml_config_salesforce.htm).